bkimminich/kata-botwars/README.md

 > As a resilient bot I want to be able to take several hits before being destroyed to that I am more useful to my player in matches!

 * Bots have an _Integrity_ stat which is reduced by the damage received in combat.
-* A bot with zero or less _Integrity_ is considered destroyed.
+* A bot with zero _Integrity_ is considered destroyed.
+* Bots cannot have less than zero _Integrity_.

 ### Feature 3: Attack Sequence